EribertoLopez/Jellyfish/README.md

 ## Aquarium High Throughput Culturing Planning

+**Make sure that the object entered into the template is JSON parable.
+Any word should be surrounded by quotes.**

 1. Fill in the `HTC_Scripting_Template_v*.xlsx` with the strains and conditions desired for your experiment.

 - **Replicates**